evandor/skysail-wiki/next-steps.md

 # Next steps

 Maybe you just read the introduction and don't really know how to proceed.
-Please check the next sections.
+Please check the next sections and decide which path you want to follow.

 ## Hello World